 The Company uses Adjusted EBITDA as a supplemental measurement of its operating performance.
 The Company believes it best reflects changes across time in the Company's performance, including the effects of pricing, cost control and other operational decisions.
 The Company's management uses Adjusted EBITDA for planning purposes, including the preparation of its annual operating budget.
 The Company believes that Adjusted EBITDA also is useful to investors because it is frequently used by securities analysts, investors and other interested parties in their evaluation of companies in similar industries.
-As indicated, Adjusted EBITDA does not include interest expense on borrowed money or depreciation expense on our capital assets or the payment of income taxes, which are necessary elements of the Company's operating performance has material limitations.
+As indicated, Adjusted EBITDA does not include interest expense on borrowed money or depreciation expense on our capital assets or the payment of income taxes, which are necessary elements of the Company's operations.
+Because Adjusted EBITDA does not account for these expenses, its utility as a measure of the Company's operating performance has material limitations.
 Because of these limitations, the Company's management does not view Adjusted EBITDA in isolation and also uses other measurements, such as revenues and operating profit, to measure operating performance.

-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
 20549

-FORM 10-K
+FORM 10-K FORM 10-K